truitaman/OrderFlow-Magic/README.md

 ## Works without PTH

-Exchanges that don't expose public trade history (e.g. Bybit) are fully supported.
+Exchanges that don't expose public trade history (e.g. Hyperliquid) are fully supported.
 The order book imbalance is the core signal — PTH is an optional confirmation layer.
 You'll see `🔬 PTH trades 0 (n/a)` in the sidebar and everything else runs normally.

 ---
 ## 📖 Full Documentation